The Korean War by Max Hastings - ISBN: 9781529037937

 Summary

-On June 25, 1950, the invasion of South Korea by the Communist North ignited one of the bloodiest conflicts of the last century.
-The seemingly limitless power of the Chinese-backed North clashed with the ferocious firepower of the UN-backed South in a war that today can be seen as a stark prelude to Vietnam.
+On 25 June 1950 the invasion of South Korea by the Communist North launched one of the bloodiest conflicts of the last century.
+The seemingly limitless power of the Chinese-backed North was thrown against the ferocious firepower of the UN-backed South in a war that can be seen today as the stark prelude to…

 Book Details